 What does this mean for your local business?
 Encourage your customers, especially the happy ones, to leave reviews on whichever key sites your prospects use.
 Your goal is a regular stream of positive reviews, but never try to manipulate or pay for positive reviews.
 Sites like Google are suspicious of too many positive reviews all at once and will actually penalize your site.

 Hopefully this gives you a good overview of how local SEO works, and the key factors that impact your business’s visibility online.
-If you’re struggling with getting your local business found online or have a question about local SEO, send us a message – we’d be happy to help!
+If you’re struggling with getting your local business found online or are looking for help with local SEO services - we'd be happy to help!
+Our SEO company serves small businesses in Lancaster, York, and Harrisburg markets.